coditori/highly-skilled-job-offers/README.md

 #### Soft skills
 Personal attributes that enable someone to interact effectively and harmoniously with other people.
 It's not a good idea to put soft skills directly on a CV (like "team player"), but it'd be good to mention them under the hood in the CV bullet points.

-- Communication
-- Teamwork
-- Problem-solving
-- Time management
-- Critical thinking
-- Decision-making
-- Organizational
-- Stress management
-- ...
+Following you can find some youtube content that can help you in this particular area.
+This is also the list of soft-skill questions they will ask you through the interview:
 <p align="center"><img src="files/top_10_interview_questions.jpg" /></p>

 #### Improve Soft skills